qrzn23/min/wip/confessions/content.md

 There were also practices in which I had to imagine certain sounds, scents, tastes and tactile sensations.
 Having covered this ground-work to his satisfaction, he allowed me to begin to visualize human figures.
 He told me that the human figure acts differently from any other object.
 “No one has ever managed to keep absolutely still.”
 There is also a definite test of success in this practice.
 The image should resolve itself into two; a smaller and a larger superimposed.
 It is said that by this means one can investigate the character of the person of whom one is thinking.
 The image assumes a symbolic form, significant of its owner's moral and intellectual qualities.

 I practised these things with great assiduity; in fact, Eckenstein put the brake on.
 One must not overstrain the mind.
 Under his careful tuition, I obtained great success.
 There is no doubt that these months of steady scientific work, unspoiled by my romantic fancies, laid the basis of a sound magical and mystic technique.
-Eckenstein evidently understood what I was later to learn from The Book of the Law: “For pure will, unassuaged of purpose, delivered from the lust of result, is every way perfect.”[3]
+Eckenstein evidently understood what I was later to learn from The Book of the Law: “For pure will, unassuaged of purpose, delivered from the lust of result, is every way perfect.”^[WEH Note: AL I,44]

 During this time we were busy with expeditions.
 Eckenstein had already been to the Himalayas (in 1892); he wanted to complete my education by experience of mountains higher than the Alps, and travel in rough country among primitive people.
 We began by establishing a camp on Iztaccihuatl, at about fourteen thousand feet.
 We remained there for a matter of three weeks and climbed this, the most beautiful mountain in Mexico, from every possible side.
 In doing so, we incidentally broke several world's records.